nsand/reddi/README.md

 # reddi
-A tiny, UMD script execute code when the DOM is ready
+A tiny, UMD script that executes code when the DOM is ready